jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part5.markdown

 <br>

 There are several layers that the Daisy library uses to send our audio to the SAI.
-- At the topmost level, we have a handle to the "DaisySeed" obj
+- At the topmost level, we have a handle to the "DaisySeed" object
 - The DaisySeed has an `AudioHandle` object
 - In turn, `AudioHandle` has a handle to `SaiHandle`
 - Finally, the `SaiHandle` talks to the `SAI_HandleTypeDef` provided by the STM32 HAL library; this is one layer above talking to registers on the hardware